Phazzie/TextandFlex/temp_changelog.md

 ### Added

-- Implemented ContactAnalyzer in contact_analysis.py for analyzing contact relationships and patterns
+- Implemented `ContactAnalyzer` in `contact_analysis.py` for analyzing contact relationships and patterns
-- Implemented TimeAnalyzer in 	ime_analysis.py for analyzing time-based patterns
+- Implemented `TimeAnalyzer` in `time_analysis.py` for analyzing time-based patterns
-- Implemented PatternDetector in pattern_detector.py for detecting communication patterns
+- Implemented `PatternDetector` in `pattern_detector.py` for detecting communication patterns
-- Implemented InsightGenerator in insight_generator.py for generating insights from patterns
+- Implemented `InsightGenerator` in `insight_generator.py` for generating insights from patterns
-- Implemented ML models in ml_models.py for pattern prediction and anomaly detection
+- Implemented ML models in `ml_models.py` for pattern prediction and anomaly detection
 - Added comprehensive test suite for all new components

 ### Changed

-- Updated src/analysis_layer/__init__.py to include new modules
+- Updated `src/analysis_layer/__init__.py` to include new modules
 - Enhanced data flow to support contact and time-based analysis

 ### Features